Karen Horney: Career and works

 In 1920, Horney was a founding member of the Berlin Psychoanalytic Institute.
 She then took up a teaching position within the Institute.
 She helped design and eventually directed the Society's training program, taught students, and conducted psychoanalytic research.
 She also saw patients for private psychoanalytic sessions, and continued to work at the hospital.

 By 1923, Oskar Horney's firm became insolvent, and Oskar developed meningitis soon after.
 He rapidly became embittered, morose and argumentative.
 That same year, Horney's brother died of a pulmonary infection.
 Both events contributed to a worsening of Horney's mental health.
 She entered into a second period of deep depression; she swam out to sea during a vacation and considered committing suicide.

 In 1926, Horney and her husband separated; they would divorce in 1937.
 She and their three daughters moved out of Oskar's house.
 Oskar had proven to be very similar to Horney's father, with an authoritarian personality.
 After studying more psychoanalytic theory, Horney regretted not objecting to her husband ruling over their children when they were younger.

 Despite her increasing deviation from orthodox Freudian doctrine, she practised and taught at the Berlin Psychoanalytic Society until 1932.
 Freud's increasing coolness toward her and her concern over the rise of Nazism in Germany motivated her to accept an invitation by Franz Alexander to become his assistant at the Chicago Institute of Psychoanalysis, and in 1932, she and her daughters moved to the United States.

 Two years after moving to Chicago, Horney relocated to Brooklyn.
 Brooklyn was home to a large Jewish community, including a growing number of refugees from Nazi Germany, and psychoanalysis thrived there.
-It was in Brooklyn that Horney became friends with analysts such as Harry Stack Sullivan and Erich Fromm.
+It was in Brooklyn Horney became friends with analysts such as Harry Stack Sullivan and Erich Fromm.
 She had a sexual relationship with Fromm that ended bitterly.

 While living in Brooklyn, Horney taught and trained psychoanalysts in New York City, working both at the New School for Social Research and the New York Psychoanalytic Institute.